v-kulikov1/histonedb_Vladimir/README.md

 The database can be accessed at https://histonedb.bioeng.ru

-To test HistoneDB you can use [instructions how to run via virtual machine ](docker/README.md) or follow the following instructions.
+To test HistoneDB you can use [instructions how to run via virtual machine ](docker/README.md) or follow the instructions below.

 ## Requirements ##